isaiahbjork/Auto-GPT-Google-Analytics-Plugin/README.md

 GOOGLE_APPLICATION_CREDENTIALS=
 GOOGLE_ANALYTICS_VIEW_ID=
 ```
-- Create a Google service account.
+- Go to Google Cloud, enable the Google Analytics Reporting API, credentials > keys > Add Key > Create New Key > JSON, add this to the auto-gpt and rename it firebase.json.
-- Add the email address to your Google Analytics (Admin -> View Access Management).
+- Add the email address in the JSON to your Google Analytics (Admin -> View Access Management).
-- Add service account json file to Auto-GPT.

 ### 10. Allowlist Plugin
 In your `.env` search for `ALLOWLISTED_PLUGINS` and add this Plugin: